eclipse/kiso-testing/docs/examples/uds_auxiliary.rst

 | Send UDS request as a configurable data dictionary.
 This method can be more practical for UDS requests with long payloads and a multitude of parameters.
 | The method send_uds_config(:py:meth:`pykiso.lib.auxiliaries.udsaux.uds_auxiliary.UdsAuxiliary.send_uds_config`) takes one mandatory parameter msg_to_send and an optional one timeout_in_s.
 | The parameter msg_to_send is the UDS request defined as a configurable dictionary that always respects the below defined template:

+.. note:: this feature is only available if a valid ODX file is given at auxiliary configuration level

 .. code:: python